folio-org/mod-user-import/README.md

 This should be true if only the fields present in the import should be updated.
 E.g. if a user address was added in FOLIO but that type of address is not present in the imported data then the address will be preserved.

 ### sourceType
 A prefix for the externalSystemId to be stored in the system.
 This field is useful for those organizations that has multiple sources of users.
 With this field the multiple sources can be separated.
+The source type is appended to the beginning of the externalSystemId with an underscore.
+E.g. if the user's externalSystemId is somebody012 and the sourceType is test, the user's externalSystemId will be test_somebody012.